-A restraining order is a court order intended to protect you from further harm from someone who has hurt you; to keep the abuser away from you, or to stop harassing you, or keep the abuser from the scene of the violence, which may include your home, place of work, or apartment.
+A restraining order is a court order intended to protect you from further harm from someone who has hurt you.
+It works to keep the abuser away from you, to stop harassing you, or keep the abuser from the scene of the violence, which may include your home, place of work, or apartment.
 It is a civil order and it does not give the abuser a criminal record.

-A victim of domestic violence can obtain a Restraining Order.
-Who is that, specifically?
+A victim of domestic violence can obtain a restraining order.
 The term includes any person who has been subjected to domestic abuse by a spouse or a present or former household member.

-A victim, of any age, who has been subjected to domestic violence by a person who she/he says will be the father/mother of the child when the pregnancy is carried to term is also covered by this law.
+A victim, of any age, who has been subjected to domestic violence by a person who says they will be the parent of the child when the pregnancy is carried to term is also covered by this law.
 A victim, of any age, also includes any person who has been subjected to domestic violence by a person with whom the victim has had a dating relationship.

-Domestic violence means the occurrence of one or more of the following acts committed against a victim by an adult or an emancipated minor:
+Domestic violence involves the occurrence of one or more of the following acts committed against a victim by an adult or an emancipated minor:

 - Criminal mischief

 - Criminal restraint

 - Criminal sexual contact

 - Criminal trespass